phongphong1/Useful-Tool/README.md

 #Hi, here are some useful tools I just found on the Internet💾
-1. Office and Activation Tool (Extract pass: 123)
+1. Office and Activation Tool (Extract pass: phong)
-2. IDM and Activation Tool (Extract pass: phong)
+2. IDM and Activation Tool